-As the American economy shutdown we were able to shift our cost of living down to less then $1,000 a month.
-Our flexible lifestyle is how we have managed to stay financially stable after loosing our income due to COVID-19 shutdowns.
+As the American economy shut down we were able to shift our cost of living down to less than $1,000 a month.
+Our flexible lifestyle is how we have managed to stay financially stable after losing our income due to COVID-19 shutdowns.

 Now, I firmly believe being flexible in life is the key to surviving trying times.
 How this little revelation will play itself out in our plans to buy our first home is yet to be seen!
 Stay tuned.

 Follow ALOR.blog for Monthly Updates on What it’s Like to Move to Italy